Sensative/vsm-application-documentation/175381321-MeshBasicMotion.vso.md

 - 2 : Moving (more than register MOTION_CONTROL mm/s2 acceleration change detected through last minute)
 - 3 : Shocked (more than 4m/s2 change in acceleration detected through last minute)

+### Sensor NFC_FIELD

+> - Request current value: Send 08 (hex) on lora port 2
+> - Type: Boolean

+NFC field present sensor (logical)

 ## Application Registers used (device controls)

+### Register TX_POWER_RANGE

+> - Request current value: Send d8 (hex) on lora port 2
+Set the power index range for fast ADR, LSB = lowest, MSB = highest Range for each is 16 (DR0/Max power) - 0 (regions best), mixing up highest and lowest does not matter (firmware always use the highest of the two as the max).
+There is a high impact on power consumption to turn this up (lower battery time).

+> - UI:   TX Power Range
+> - Mode: RW
+> - Min: 0
+> - Max: 65535
+> - Unit: 2 bytes

 ## Meta-Information for this application version